Professional Reseller

 I used to shop on eBay but stopped because hasn't it basically just become a storefront for retailers, and not somewhere you can find real people selling their used goods?

-Asked by Erika over 11 years ago
+Asked by Erika almost 12 years ago

 I know what you mean.
 Honestly, I prefer to buy from private sellers as well and tend to stay away from the storefront retailers on eBay.
 If you are strategic in your search, there a large number of sellers liquidating their personal wardrobe, selling for others, etc. For me, it mimics shopping thrifts and consignments so its my preference as well.